EZ-Robotics/EZ-Template/ez-template-docs/docs/swing_movements.md

 ---
 layout: default
 title: Swinging
-description:  Turns but only using one side of the drive
+description:  turns but only using one side of the drive
 ---
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';